 Think about the things you eagerly wanted, the stuff you often prayed for and was fortunate to have eventually earned.
 Reflect on how they’ve changed your life.
 Now consider the people who are always there to love and support you even when you don’t least deserve it.
 Think about how your life would be if they weren’t around.
 Well, if that’s not enough reason to be grateful then I don’t know what is.

-I was supposed to have posted this last week already, but this is something I genuinely needed to do for myself – to reflect as well as experience it on an emotional sphere.
-I didn’t want to create a mere post out of it, but to rather pause, take a moment and be thankful.
+I thought I’d post this last week already but then I realized that this was something I genuinely needed to do for myself – to reflect as well as experience it on an emotional sphere.
+I didn’t want to create a mere post out of it, but to rather pause take a moment and be thankful.

 Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for. ~ Epicurus

 We become so infatuated with what we don’t have and subsequently lose cognizance of what we’re already blessed with.
-The overflowing clutter of things-to-do gets us so busy that we often miss out on precious things; sheer moments of gratitude and joy.
-So after consideration I then took time to compile my gratitude list – the things, moments and people that add color into my life.
+The overflowing clutter of things-to-do keep us so busy that we often miss out on precious things; sheer moments of gratitude and joy.
+So after consideration I then took time to compile my gratitude list – the things, moments and people that put color into my life.

 - I’m grateful that I’m able to wake up to the light of a new day.

-- Being comfortable in who I am.
+- Being comfortable with who I am.
 Yassssss!

 - The satisfaction from sleeping